-- 1 Entry qualifications: Open to registered horses to be ridden by Adult, Associate or Junior members who are not listed on the British Showjumping Gold League as of 31st March 2017. - 2 Table: A7 or Two Phase or Single Phase - 3 Speed: 350m per minute. - Course Designer: Level 2 (Assistant). - 4 Please refer to the Senior Course Specification Tables. - 5 Qualifies for: British Showjumping National Championships - 6 Numbers to qualify: Two double clears (subject to revision).
-Qualification period runs 1st June 31st May yearly.
-Qualification is horse/rider combination. - 7 Sponsorship: Shows to make their own arrangements for sponsorship Minimum first prize £50.
+- 1 Entry qualifications: Open to registered horses to be ridden by Adult, Associate or Junior members who are not listed on the British Showjumping Gold League as of 31st March 2019.

+- 2 Table: A7 or Two Phase or Single Phase

+- 3 Speed: 350m per minute.

+Course Designer: Level 2 (Assistant).

+- 4 Please refer to the Senior Course Specification Tables. - 5 Qualifies for: British Showjumping National Championships - 6 Numbers to qualify: Two double clears.
+Qualification period runs 1st June-31st May.
+Qualification is horse/rider combination (subject to revision). - 7 Sponsorship: Shows to make their own arrangements for sponsorship

+Minimum first prize £50.
 Maximum first prize £100.